surniaulula/wpsso-am/readme.txt

 <h3>WPSSO Core Plugin Prerequisite</h3>

-WPSSO Mobile App Meta is an extension for the WPSSO Core plugin &mdash; which creates complete &amp; accurate meta tags and Schema markup from your content for social sharing, social media / SMO, search / SEO / rich cards, and more.
+WPSSO Mobile App Meta is an extension for the WPSSO Core plugin &mdash; which creates complete &amp; accurate meta tags and Schema markup from your existing content for social sharing, Social Media Optimization (SMO), Search Engine Optimization (SEO), Google Rich Cards, Pinterest Rich Pins, etc.

 The WPSSO AM Free extension works with either the Free or Pro version of WPSSO Core (Main Plugin).